 To reverse an animation sequence, select the appropriate frames in one or more layers and select Modify > Timeline > Reverse Frames.
 Keyframes must be at the beginning and end of the sequence.

-This topic is about creating older classic tweens.
-For help with creating the newer motion tweens, see Create tween animation.
+This feature is about creating older classic tweens.
+For more information on creating the newer motion tweens, see Create tween animation.

 Before tweening the color of groups or type, make them into symbols.
 Before animating individual characters in a block of text separately, place each character in a separate text block.

-If you apply a classic tween and then change the number of frames between the two keyframes, or move the group or symbol in either keyframe, Animate automatically tweens the frames again.
+If you apply a classic tween, and change the number of frames between the two keyframes, Animate automatically tweens the frames again.
+Or, if you move the group or symbol in either keyframe, Animate automatically tweens the frames again.

 Create a graphic object with the Pen, Oval, Rectangle, Pencil, or Brush tool, and then convert it to a symbol.